Beable-guided measurement theory: The momentum measurement

-In the de Broglie-Bohm theory, the active influence of the device on the measurement result is associated with the dependence of the measurement result on the initial states of the device particles \cite{bric}.
-Thus, different values of the same physical quantity can be measured for the same quantum system with fixed de Broglie coordinates, depending on the initial conditions for the device needles.

-The device influence on measurement result can be observed in the momentum measurement process.
-To demonstrate this on Fig.~\ref{fig_inf}, we fix the initial condition for the target system and observe that the measurement result does depend on the initial position of the device needle.
+In the de Broglie-Bohm theory, the active influence \cite{bohr_2} of the device on the measurement result (quantum contextuality) is associated with the dependence of the measurement result on the initial states of the device particles \cite{bric, context}.
+The influence can be observed in the momentum measurement process.
+It is demonstrated on Fig.~\ref{fig_inf}, where initial conditions for the target system are fixed: as one can see, the measurement outcome does depend on the initial position of the device needle.

-However in the case of the coordinate measurement in the simplest model developed in Sec. \ref{Sec_coord} such contextuality is not observed since de Broglie velocity directly connected with coordinate of the target system.
-Thus, at least in the case of the simple model, the coordinate of the target system particle defines the measurement result.
-This fact is strongly is connected with the infinitely small measurement time for this case, discussed in Sec.~\ref{sec_dec_time}.

-The quantum contextuality in the de Broglie-Bohm theory is directly connected with the presence of the quantum potential.
-Namely, the action of the quantum potential provides contextuality.